Higher-Order Interactions and Their Duals Reveal Synergy and Logical Dependence beyond Shannon-Information: Introduction

-One particular problem of interest that the total correlation and mutual information do not address is that of synergy and redundancy.
-Given a set of variables with an $n$th-order dependency, what part of that is exclusively $n$th-order (called the synergistic part), and what part can also be found in a subset of $m<n$ variables (the redundant part)?
-Quantifying exactly to what extent shared information is synergistic is an open problem, but best addressed in the \textit{partial information decomposition} \citep{PID}, which has been applied mainly in the context of theoretical neuroscience \citep{Wibral2017}.
-In this manuscript, we will approach higher-order dependence in a different way, coming from a more statistical direction, but ultimately connecting our approach to these quantities from information theory.\\
+Despite this, purely pairwise descriptions of nature have been remarkably successful, which the authors of~\cite{suffPairwise, Tkacik2006} attribute to the fact that there are regimes in terms of the strength and density of coupling among the variables within which pairwise descriptions are sufficient.
+Alternatively, it may be attributed to the fact that higher-order interactions have been understudied and~their effects underestimated.
+Currently, perhaps the most promising method of quantifying higher-order interactions is information theory.
+The~two most commonly used quantities are mutual information and its higher-order generalisation (used in, {\eg} \cite{Margolin2006, Nemenman2004}) and~the total correlation (introduced in~\cite{Watanabe1960} and recently used in~\cite{Rosas2022}).
+However, one particular problem of interest that total correlation and mutual information do not address is that of synergy and redundancy.
+Given a set of variables with an $n$th-order dependency, what part of that is exclusively $n$th-order (called the synergistic part), and~what part can be found in a subset of $m<n$ variables as well (the redundant part)?
+Quantifying the exact extent to which shared information is synergistic is an open problem, and is~most commonly addressed using \textit{partial information decomposition} \citep{PID}, which has been applied mainly in the context of theoretical neuroscience \citep{Wibral2017}.
+In~this article, a~different more statistical approach to identifying synergy is taken, which is ultimately shown to be intimately related to information theory while~offering significant advantages beyond classical entropy-based~quantities.